YOUTH ASSOCIATES

 Each young artist brings a unique perspective, exploring their own powerful and vibrant way to share their personal and political lived experiences.

-The Youth Associates collaborate as an ensemble and on independent projects led by Yasmin Sameer, Ahmed Tobasi, and Zoe Lafferty.
+The Youth Associates collaborate as an ensemble and on independent projects led by Yasmin Shalaldeh, Ahmed Tobasi, and Zoe Lafferty.

 Aged between 18-25, they are skilled in acting writing, video making, photography, lighting design, computer coding, engineering and nursing.